athomasoriginal/com.betweentwoparens/src/pages/blog-posts/001-creating-a-clojurescript-project-from-scratch.md

         └── time_dive_tests.cljs
 ```

-The goal of this section is to build out the above folder structure.

-### Step 1 - Add the Files and Folders

-Go ahead and create each file and folder exactly as seen in the above code <a href="#project-structure-commit" aria-describedby="footnote-label" id="project-structure-commit-ref">block.</a>

 <aside class="blog-content__note">Notice how the files and folders in the <code class="gatsby-code-text">src</code> and <code class="gatsby-code-text">tests</code> dirs have underscores in their names?
 This is called <a class="blog-content__link" href="https://en.wikipedia.org/wiki/Snake_case" target="_blank" rel="noopener noreferrer">snake case</a> and and we do this when naming files and folder because it is a <a class="blog-content__link" href="https://docs.oracle.com/javase/tutorial/java/package/namingpkgs.html" target="_blank" rel="noopener noreferrer">java convention</a>.
 Yes, even if you are writing a ClojureScript project we follow this convention.</aside>

 ### Step 2 - Add HTML

-This is a browser app and like all browser apps the HTML is the "bones".
+Time for some code.
+We are building a web app and like all web apps we need `HTML`.  `HTML` is the  "bones" of your web app.
 Open your `index.html` file and add the following<a href="#resources-dir" aria-describedby="footnote-label" id="resources-dir-ref">:</a>

 ```html
 <!DOCTYPE html>